 - If you’re married, filing a separate return, and your spouse itemizes his or her deductions, you cannot take the standard deduction.

-- If you’re a dual status alien during any part of the year, you generally cannot take the standard deduction.
+- If you’re a non-resident alien, or a dual status alien during any part of the year, you generally cannot take the standard deduction.
 Check out Publication 519, the U.S. Tax Guide for Aliens, for more specifics.

-If you’re carrying a mortgage, paying for college tuition, or making large charitable donations, itemizing your deductions on Schedule A may be more lucrative than taking the standard deduction.
+If you’re carrying a mortgage, paying for college, or making large charitable donations, itemizing your deductions on Schedule A may be more lucrative than taking the standard deduction.
 Though itemization requires additional work, it is often well worth the amount of money you can save, especially if you have large deductible expenses.
-Budgeting tools such as Mint.com can make tracking these expense easier and can automatically transfer them to some tax preparation programs, such as TurboTax.
+Budgeting tools such as Mint.com can make tracking these expenses easier and can automatically transfer them to some tax preparation programs, such as TurboTax.

 Common Expenses You Can Deduct on Schedule A

 - Medical and Dental Expenses.
-If you paid for medical or dental expenses and weren’t reimbursed, you can deduct the amount that exceeds 10% of your adjusted gross income (AGI).
-For a detailed list of what you can and cannot include, check out the list from Publication 502.
+If you paid for medical or dental expenses and weren’t reimbursed, you can deduct the amount that exceeds 10% of your adjusted gross income (7.5% if age 65 or older).
+For a detailed list of what you can and cannot include, check out the list in Publication 502.

 - Taxes Paid.
-You can deduct either state income tax that you’ve paid or sales tax paid for the year.
+You can deduct either state income tax that you’ve paid (including the amount of state withholding for the year) or sales tax paid for the year.
 You can also deduct real estate taxes and foreign taxes.

 - Home Mortgage Interest and Points.
-You can deduct the interest on the mortgage for your primary residence as long as your mortgage acquisition debt doesn’t exceed $1 million or your home equity debt doesn’t exceed $100,000.
+You can deduct the interest on the mortgage for your primary residence as long as your mortgage acquisition debt does not exceed $1 million or your home equity debt does not exceed $100,000.
 You can deduct points for the year in which they were paid if you meet certain criteria.
 If not, they may be deducted over the life of the loan.

 - Charitable Gifts.
 You can deduct gifts of cash, goods, stock, bonds, or other items to IRS-qualified charities.
 Be sure to confirm that the charity is IRS-qualified, and retain documentation that supports your deductions in case of an audit.